How Women have Changed the International Security Agenda

 Women, peace and security also featured prominently in Vietnam’s ASEAN Chair year in 2021 and its recently concluded second term on the UNSC (2020-2021).
 In December 2020, on the 20th anniversary of UNSC Resolution 1325, Vietnam hosted a UN High-Level Conference on women, peace and security.
 The Conference issued the “Hanoi Commitment to Action” which committed co-sponsors to further strengthen women’s representation and leadership in peacekeeping, continue mainstreaming and funding the women, peace and security agenda and to promote the role of women in addressing new and emerging challenges.

 Australia has worked with Vietnam through bilateral, regional and multilateral channels to advance our shared interests in women, peace and security.
-In November 2021, Australia and Vietnam co-chaired the Second ASEAN-Australia Women, Peace and Security Dialogue at which Foreign Minister Payne, underlined Australia’s support for women, peace and security-related activities under the ASEAN-Australia Political Security Partnership.
+In November 2021, Australia and Vietnam co-chaired the Second ASEAN-Australia Women, Peace and Security Dialogue at which former Foreign Minister Payne, underlined Australia’s support for women, peace and security-related activities under the ASEAN-Australia Political Security Partnership.

 The benefits of women in senior diplomatic roles